mknecht/learn-geo/README.md

 Short Intro: A [demo](http://mknecht.github.io/learn-geo/build/html/cities.html#menu) showing some of my ideas on how to learn geography related knowledge.

+For an idea on how to learn directions, have a look at my [direction demo](http://mknecht.github.io/learn-geo-direction/).

 Works reasonably well with Firefox 31 and Chromium 36.
 See Tech section below.

 Intro